Religious Liberty

 Although little remembered today, the modern high point in Delaware’s protection of religious liberty occurred with the Delaware Supreme Court’s seminal decision in Keegan v.
 University of Delaware, 349 A.2d 14 (Del.
 1975).

-In above-the-fold, page A1 newspaper coverage in 1974, the case was then described as a “landmark constitutional battle over the First Amendment.”
+In above-the-fold, page A1 newspaper coverage in 1974, the case was contemporaneously recognized as a “landmark constitutional battle over the First Amendment.”
 For almost 2½ years, it attracted extensive news coverage in the state and region, the involvement of the era’s foremost constitutional law professor from the University of Chicago Law School, resulted in the recusal of 2/3’s of the justices of the Delaware Supreme Court, and the final decision received national news coverage from New York to Honolulu.

 Keegan was a case which began when several Catholic college students attending the University of Delaware, a public university, “requested that worship services of their faith be held in a common room of their dormitory.”
-They asked a University chaplain and Catholic priest, to officiate the small service.
+They asked a University chaplain and Catholic priest to officiate the small service.
 That priest, Father Szupper, and another priest, Father Keegan, held a Sunday morning Mass for these Catholic students at their dorm.
 The University quickly responded and banned all church services and locked down the common areas.
 Much like William Penn in 1667, the students and priests responded in turn by holding their small religious service to worship God outside the locked doors.

 The University then filed a lawsuit against both priests, “seek[ing] a permanent order enjoining the holding of worship services on University property” and the Catholic university students were soon added as defendants.
 The University relied upon “a policy which bans all worship services from its property.”
 The Delaware Court of Chancery ultimately upheld the University’s ban on religious services in the student’s dorms, explaining there was no real burden on the students religious rights and if they really wanted to worship God, there were plenty of churches they could walk to several miles away.